quintest/kubelocaldemo/doc/UsingDeployingk8s.md

 Then open Dashboard in a browser window by clciking [http://127.0.0.1:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/](http://127.0.0.1:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/)

 **NOTE: Get screenshot of new cluster Dashboard**

+As you can see in the screen shot, authentication needs to be setup.

 ## Ingress, NodePort, LoadBalancer, HostPort etc..
 Publishing anything on Kubernetes is done via a Service, which gets coupled to a cluster resources like Pods (or also Service outside the cluster), to abstract away finding an available and correct Pod on Worker Nodes.